ibuysausage/dotfiles/README.md

 for stuff I don't currently use anymore

 > [!TIP]
-> All of your current config will be backed up in `backup/`
+> All of your current config will be backed up in `backup/`</br>
+> and the launch.sh waybar script will auto detect your motitor width
+> so everything fits! :D

 ### Install
 > [!IMPORTANT]